 In this article, I simply want to pen down how elephants impact the condition of the wood, with the goal that these creatures don’t extinct in the forthcoming years.

 We all know that elephants are the largest land mammals which are found in larger numbers in the African regions.
 They are also known as keystone species as they play an important role in balancing the natural ecosystems.
 They generally do not have predators but their younger ones are vulnerable to the carnivores animals attack.
 So, let’s the major role they play in the environment.

-Yes, these guys eat large amount of plant materials every day.
+Yes, these guys eat large amounts of plant materials every day.

-So after munching these seeds, the elephant transports this material to guts and drops them as dung containing seeds.
+So after munching these seeds, the elephant transports this material to its guts and drops them as dung-containing seeds.